bwaldon/psychopy-exps/README.md

 ## Templates:

 - `1-acceptability-judgment-simple`: a simple Likert scale acceptability judgment experiment.
 (We will recreate this in class).
 Participants provide a response and immediately advance to a subsequent trial.
 - `2-acceptability-judgment-advanced`: a more advanced Likert scale acceptability judgment experiment.
 Participants advance from trial to trial by pressing the space bar.
 Participants are prevented from advancing until they provide a Likert response.
+A code element handles random assignment to a between-subjects condition.

 ## Troubleshooting: